stuartervine/hotelShell/README.md

 #### Checking In
 - [ ] Confirm a stay for tonight and update the hotel
+- [ ] Don't forget about your first guest when another checks in
+- [ ] Allow multiple guests to check in at once
 - [ ] Don't allow the same guest to check in more than once (throw an error?)
 - [ ] Don't allow a guest to check in if there are no free rooms
 - [ ] BONUS: Consider refactoring your 'checkIn' function